-Applicators drill a number of holes in the pole above and below the ground line.
+Applicators drill several holes in the pole above and below the ground line.
 Using a low volume pressurized sprayer wand attached to a canister, the holes are filled with wood preservative.
-The holes are sealed with plastic plugs.
+The holes are then sealed with plastic plugs.

-Disodium octaborate tetrahydrate, a water-soluble inorganic borate salt (Tim-Bor Professional), is used to control termites, carpenter ants and powder post beetles (and fungi) within the wood pole.
-The diluted product is injected under low pressure into drilled holes near the insect colony, and the drilled holes are then sealed to prevent further pest entry.
-Depending on the wood species and the moisture content of the wood, the active ingredient can penetrate the wood to varying depths.
-The insects are killed by ingesting the disodium octaborate tetrahydrate.
+Disodium octaborate tetrahydrate, a water-soluble inorganic borate salt (Tim-Bor Professional) is used to control termites, carpenter ants and powder post beetles (and fungi) within the wood pole.
+The diluted product is injected under low